Bond investors cool to Europe's stragglers as political clouds gather

 “There is this weird feeling that everybody is spooked... everybody is really worried about the flows,” said Hans Humes, chief investment officer at Greylock Capital in New York.

-Ten-year Greek bond yields, which rise as prices fall, climbed 13 bps on Tuesday to hit 6.65 percent, having hit four-month highs of 6.81 percent earlier.
+Ten-year Greek bond yields, which rise as prices fall, rose 28 bps on Tuesday to hit 6.81 percent, levels not seen in more than four months.

-The gap between yields on Greek bonds -- the lowest-rated sovereign debt in the single currency bloc -- and on benchmark German Bunds stood at some 571 basis points, its widest since March.
+The gap between yields on Greek bonds - the lowest-rated sovereign debt in the single currency bloc - and on benchmark German Bunds stood at its widest since March.

 The rise in yields comes as investors worry that the Greek government could torpedo its chances of further debt relief as it tries to appease an electorate by curtailing a deeply unpopular bailout programme.